rickpeyton/packerwire/README.md

 # PackerWire

-## Publishing PackerWire

-This repository uses Github Actions for continuos deployment
+## Use phpBB for the forum and as a CMS for the front-end